electron2302/continuous-time-tracking/README.md

 At this screen you are prompted to start a new activity.

-By clicking on the hamburger menue on the left of the "Continuous Time Tracking" label you can toggle the side navigation bar:
+By clicking on the hamburger menu on the left of the "Continuous Time Tracking" label you can toggle the side navigation bar:

 ![SideNavScreen](./docs/SideNavScreen.png)